 How much do you really know about the plan?
 It is actually pretty simple if you read the document:

-It is essentially an acceleration of the status quo with more funding for the “adoption subsidy” (that is landing more newly titled wild horses in the slaughter pipeline than in recent memory), more funding for private holding contracts, and a very large subsidy to treat up to 90% of mares on range with a population growth suppression agent (fertility control).
+It is essentially an acceleration of the “status quo” with more funding for the “adoption subsidy” (that is landing more newly titled wild horses in the slaughter pipeline than in recent memory), more funding for private holding contracts, and a very large subsidy to treat up to 90% of mares on range with a population growth suppression agent (fertility control)… after low AML is reached.
+That means the first step is mass removal without addressing one single inequity.

-It plan will begin the years of the largest numbers of wild horses and burros removed off the range in US history since the Act was passed to protect them.
+This plan will begin the years of the largest numbers of wild horses and burros removed off the range in US history since the Act was passed to protect them and pack holding facilities beyond capacity bringing about another roundup od talks to kill the ones removed because it costs too much to feed them.

 Nothing in this plan addresses any actual management deficit that led to the edge of the entire collapse of the system.
 In fact, it pushes the program closer to that edge while it creates a massive impact to the herds we have left in the US.
 It also increases the cost to the taxpayer to shirk basic mandates and continue the political game.